Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-`Scale`supports most of `SpinButton`s functions, including querying information about its underlying range, setting the orientation, and signal `value_changed`:
+`Scale`supports most of `SpinButton`'s functions, including querying information about its underlying range, setting the orientation, and signal `value_changed`:

 ```julia
 scale = Scale(0, 2, 0.5)